 The tiCrypt Vault offers a file system-like facility that allows files and directories to be created and used.
-All the metadata, such as file properties, directory entries, access information, decryption keys, are stored in the MongoDB database used by the
+All the metadata, such as file properties, directory entries, access information, and decryption keys, are stored in the MongoDB database used by the

 tiCrypt-file storage service.

-tiCrypt is not opinionated on the file system or integration with other systems for this storage but, for compliance reasons, it is recommended that the access is restricted to only the tiCrypt backend.
+tiCrypt is not opinionated on the file system or integration with other systems for this storage, but for compliance reasons, it is recommended that the access is restricted to only the tiCrypt backend.

 tiCrypt Encrypted Drives in Libvirt